ProThoughts/q2a-read-more/README.md

 Description
 -----------
-`q2a-read-more` is a [Question2Answer][Q2A] plugin that Collapses and adds a "read more" button for long questions and answers.
+`q2a-read-more` is a [Question2Answer][Q2A] plugin that Collapses and expands long blocks of text by adding a "read more" button for questions and answers.

 Installation
 --------------